RobinMeow/hyribyn/README.md

 # hyribyn

+---

-this is already working, in [ribynlinux](https://github.com/RobinMeow/ribynlinux) which is my dotfiles repo.
-I working on extracting the hyprland build from source scripts, to share them with the communiy.
+## this is already working, in [ribynlinux](https://github.com/RobinMeow/ribynlinux) which is my dotfiles repo.
+I working on extracting the hyprland build from source scripts, to share them with the communiy

 build hyprland from source on non arch distros.

 Currently supported distros:
 fedora

+> Your contributions are welcome to add from source builds for other distros.
+Since I will only maintain fedora, however, however the foundation is the same for all.
+Adding another distro is pretty straigt forward.
+Its mainly just looking for the same packages, which might be named differently.
+For example: for a from source build on arch you need the `cairo` package `sudo pacman -S cairo` but on fedora you need to install `cairo-devel` package `sudo dnf install cairo-devel` and on Ubuntu its the `libcairo2-dev` package `sudo apt install libcairo2-dev`.
+Point is, the same package can have different names on different distros.
+But building and installation is mostly the same for all.

 ## installation